-Q{h} = Simulated streamflow/baseflow from the Historical Run

-$Q{d=}$ Simulated streamflow/baseflow from the 1997 Development Level Run

-S_a = Other Management Action Accretions
+- Qh = Simulated streamflow/baseflow from the Historical Run - Qd = Simulated streamflow/baseflow from the 1997 Development Level Run - Sa = Other Management Action Accretions

-D{net} = Net Depletions
+Dnet = Net Depletions

-Note: In equation above, streamflow/baseflow is a positive
+Note: In equation above, streamflow/baseflow is positive

-10.7.3.3 Total Depletions Analysis
+C. Total Depletions Analysis

 An additional groundwater model run will be conducted to measure total depletions.
 This will be the Pre-Development Run.
 The Pre-Development Run will compare the Historical Model Run with a simulation of no groundwater development to determine the total depletions associated with all groundwater only land use development.
-The run will be conducted using climate data through the current date and will include a fifty-year projection using the Historical Run's agreedto climate pattern.
+The run will be conducted using climate data through the current date and will include a fifty-year projection using the Historical Run's agreed-to climate pattern.

-vi.
-Total Depletions Evaluation
+1. Total Depletions Evaluation